cherrylchico/pacific-observatory/_sources/ais/ais_trade.md

 - $\rho$ = density of salt water
 - $c_D$ = block coefficient at draught D

 The $c_{design}$ is taken from a technical report that publishes the block coefficient of ships per design classification, but the classification does not easily map with the categories in Ship Registry.
-However, from the $Disp$ equation, by using the design displacement, design draught, length and width which are avialable in the Ship Registry, we can derive the $c_{design}$ as follows:
+However, from the $Disp$ equation, by using the design displacement, design draught, length and width which are available in the Ship Registry, we can derive the $c_{design}$ as follows:

 $$